canonical/k8s-snap/docs/src/snap/howto/storage/storage.md

 # How to use default storage

-Canonical Kubernetes offers a local-storage option to quickly set up and run a cluster, especially for single-node support.
+{{product}} offers a local-storage option to quickly set up and run a cluster, especially for single-node support.
 This guide walks you through enabling and configuring this feature.